-In the wake of Karl Lagerfeld’s passing, Anthony Teasdale examines his talent for creating extraordinary visuals that felt important, and why they captured our imagination.
+We take stock of Karl Lagerfeld’s talent for creating extraordinary visuals that felt important, and why they captured our imagination.

 There are fashion houses.
 And then there’s Chanel.